 456 workstations incl. single-study carrels, rooms for group work, reading areas and quiet rooms

 Students have a personalised ID and login data which allow them to access Wi-Fi on campus and in all University buildings as well as to use the library's services, e-learning platforms and e-mailing systems.
 Moreover, students can use the university´s Wi-Fi network to print material from their smartphones with compatible wireless printers on campus.

 There are no healthcare facilities on campus, but the International Office supports you in healthcare related matters.
 Please note:

+The University has a pleasant campus with attractive buildings grouped around a central plaza.
+All facilities are within a short walking distance of each other.
 A large cafeteria as well as café, snack bar and food truck can be found directly on campus.
 A bakery and supermarket are located just across the street.
 The city centre is a 20-minute walk away, but a bus that stops just outside the campus provides a direct service to the city.

 Fulda University has sports facilities for football and basketball directly on campus, and it also offers students, employees and the general public its own programme of sporting activities.
 These include aikido, badminton, volleyball, cricket, belly dancing, boxing, fitness, golf, fencing, judo, lacrosse, Pilates, swimming, table tennis, yoga, and much more.